create a sample config file in the current working directory

-Sometimes you need to start mulitple tunnels at once without starting loclx instance multiple times, with a yaml config file you can do that.
+Sometimes you need to start multiple tunnels at once, without starting multiple loclx processes.
+The yaml config file will let you do that.

-You can create a sample config file so that you can change it to your needs:
+You can create a sample config file any then modify it to suit your needs:

 # create a sample config file in the current working directory